boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : TBD12

 Description:
-: Reports observed 4-byte Experiment IDs (ExIDs) in shared TCP options (Kind=253 or 254) in a Flow.
+: Reports observed 4-byte ExIDs in shared
+  TCP options (Kind=253 or 254) in a Flow.
 : A basicList of tcpSharedOptionExID32 Information Elements, with each tcpSharedOptionExID32 Information Element carries an observed 4-byte ExID in a shared option.